Soul Care in African American Practice

 2. Dr. Martin Luther King Jr: Spiritual Direction and Prayer

-4. Darrell Griffin: Spiritual Direction and Spiritual Director
+4. Dr. Darrell Griffin: Spiritual Direction and Soul Care

-5. Dr. Renita Weems: Spiritual Direction and Detachment and Attachment
+5. Dr. Renita Weems: Detachment and Attachment in Spiritual Direction

 6. Dr. Harold Carter: Prayer and Generational Spiritual Foundation

-7. Dr. Jessica Ingram: Prayer and Effective Spiritual Direction
+7. Dr. Jessica Ingram: Prayer and Spiritual Direction

 8. Mrs. Coretta Scott King: Prayer and Civil Rights